itsdanesh/sentix/apps/admin/README.md

 This project contains the source code of the Admin interface for Sentix.

-## Features

-The Admin UI exposes 2 paths/pages:
-- `/login` where unauthenticated users are automatically redirected and prompted to login;
-- `/` which contains the admin dashboard, where admins can respond to user feedback (if wrong sentiment calculations are reported), add data points and re-train the model.

 ## Development

 During development, a React Vite development server is started on port 3000 (`yarn dev:react`) and a TailwindCSS server is started (`yarn dev:css`).